Fattoush Salad – A delicious summer salad with crispy pitta bread, feta cheese and a lemon, mint and sumac dressing.

 Admittedly I could have called this “Lettuce, cucumber, tomato and feta salad with a lemon, mint and sumac dressing” but in all honesty I thought that was a bit of a mouthful.
 As with my korma paste, I decided that it contains enough of the core ingredients that it would be OK.
 At least after my rather long confession, you can’t say I didn’t warn you.

 Anyway, authentic or not this salad is delicious.
 It’s important that you know now that I’m not a big fan of salad, they just don’t fill me up.
 However, the addition of the toasted pitta makes this feel much more like a meal and the dressing is (sorry if I sound a little over confident) the best salad dressing I’ve ever tasted.
 I’m currently busy writing a list of other things I can pour it over.
-Jon is even less of a salad lover than me and he enjoyed it.
+Family members who are even less salad lovers than me also enjoyed it.

 - 1 pitta bread